Skip to main content

 Exercise as a Potent Insulin Sensitizer

 Physical activity is a non-negotiable component of any protocol designed to mitigate prenatal androgen effects.
 Its benefits are profound and work synergistically with dietary changes.
 Exercise makes your muscles more sensitive to insulin, meaning they can take up glucose from the blood with less hormonal prompting.
-This effect is so powerful that it can for up to 48 hours after a single session.
+This effect is so powerful that it can improve insulin sensitivity for up to 48 hours after a single session.
 A consistent exercise routine fundamentally retrains your body’s energy management system.

 A combination of different types of exercise appears to be most effective: